 British Passport, Secret Service Agent’s Wife

 Major Ian Pirie was a British agent working for the Secret Service – SOE.
 Major Pirie was stationed in Crete and Niki Dermetzi, a devastating blonde at the Argentina nightclub, was his girlfriend and later his wife.
-Niki’s British passport was issued in 1947 in London with lots of revenues: 7 Greek, 1 British, 2 Turkish & 3 Spanish, and many border stamps.
-See also The National Archives…
+Niki’s British passport was issued in 1947 in London with numerous revenues: 7 Greek, 1 British, 2 Turkish & 3 Spanish, and many border stamps.
+(SOE activities in Greece, 1940-1942)

 It was initially also involved in forming the Auxiliary Units, a top-secret “stay-behind” resistance organization that would have been activated in the event of a German invasion of Britain.